 - A short paragraph introduction about yourself and why you’d like to be part of Chembites

 - A sample post written in the Chembites style.
 This will also act as your first official post on Chembites if you are accepted!
 Below are a few good examples:

-Applications are due on October 1st, 2022.
+Applications are due on a rolling basis.
 If you have any questions, please contact us at [email protected].
-If you are successful in your application, you will be joining our writing team at the start of November.
+If you are successful in your application, you will be joining our writing team at the start of July 2024.